makerdao/community/governance/votes/Executive Vote - May 17, 2023.md

 If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
 - Multiple vault types will be offboarded with updated risk parameters, as detailed below.
-- A total of **190.4 MKR** will be distributed to 11 Recognized Delegates, as itemized below.
+- A total of **190.4 MKR** will be distributed to 11 Constitutional Delegates, as itemized below.
 - DAI streams will be set up for Governance Security Engineering and Multichain Engineering, as detailed below.
 - A total of **103.16 MKR** will be transferred to the [Data Insights Core Unit (DIN-001)](https://mips.makerdao.com/mips/details/MIP39c2SP22), as detailed below.